plancksecurity/planck-proxy/README.md

 ## Postfix configuration

-The p≡p Gate uses postfix to handle the message sending and queuing, so some configuration is needed in postfix to correctly bind the email flow to the p≡p Gate:
+The planck Gate uses postfix to handle the message sending and queuing, so some configuration is needed in postfix to correctly bind the email flow to the planck Gate:

 ### master.cf

-1. Define the pEp Gate in it's two modes in Postfix's master.cf as such:
+1. Define the planck Proxy in it's two modes in Postfix's master.cf as such:

 ```
 # Incoming decryption-proxy (specific addresses routed via "transport" file)
-pepgateIN unix - n n - 1 pipe
+planckproxyIN unix - n n - 1 pipe
-flags=DRhu user=pepgate:pepgate argv=<path to pEpGate>/pEpgate decrypt
+flags=DRhu user=planckproxy:planckproxy argv=<path to pEpGate>/planckProxy decrypt

 # Outgoing encryption-proxy (specific port routed above)
-pepgateOUT unix - n n - 1 pipe
+planckproxyOUT unix - n n - 1 pipe
-flags=DRhu user=pepgate:pepgate argv=<path to pEpGate>/pEpgate encrypt
+flags=DRhu user=planckproxy:planckproxy argv=<path to pEpGate>/planckProxy encrypt
 ```

 2. Define a dedicated port where the pEpGate in encryption mode is enforced, still in master.cf:

 ```
 588 inet n - y - - smtpd
--o content_filter=pepgateOUT
+-o content_filter=planckproxyOUT
 -o [ + whatever options you have for port 587/SUBMISSION ]
 ```